conal/quotes/quotes.md

 "The most erroneous stories are those we think we know best - and therefore never scrutinize or question." - Stephen Jay Gould

-"The data stream has been corrupted, return to first principles." - Terence McKenna
+"The data stream has been corrupted.
+Return to first principles." - Terence McKenna

 "Religion is a defense against the experience of God." - Carl Gustav Jung

 "The attitude of faith is to let go, and become open to truth, whatever it might turn out to be." - Alan Watts

 "The discovery of this reality is hindered rather than helped by belief, whether one believes in God or believes in atheism.
 We must make here a clear distinction between belief and faith, because, in general practice, belief has come to mean a state of mind which is almost the opposite of faith.
 Belief, as I use the word here, is the insistence that the truth is what one would 'lief' or wish it to be.
 The believer will open his mind to the truth on the condition that it fits in with his preconceived ideas and wishes.
 Faith, on the other hand, is an unreserved opening of the mind to the truth, whatever it may turn out to be.
 Faith has no preconceptions; it is a plunge into the unknown.
 Belief clings, but faith lets go.
-In this sense of the word, faith is the essential virtue of science, and likewise of any religion that is not self-deception." - Alan Watts
+In this sense of the word, faith is the essential virtue of science, and likewise of any religion that is not self-deception." - Alan Watts  (*The Wisdom of Insecurity: A Message for an Age of Anxiety*)

 "The object of mathematical rigor is to sanction and legitimize the conquests of intuition, and there was never any other object for it." - Jacques Hadamard